What is the nightlife in Reykjavík like? When does the nightlife start in Iceland and where are the best bars and clubs to go to?

 It’s all in one place, everyone knows everyone, bars are within walking distances, there are no entry fees, the queues are small, hardly dress codes anywhere (although everyone is very aware of fashion!), there are no VIP rooms (with 1-2 exceptions) and the bars are open late (until 05:00 at weekends).

 Photo credit: Alexander Matukhno, Iceland Airwaves Flickr

 The bars get packed and nobody raises an eyebrow if people start dancing on top of tables or chairs or start playing instruments along with the songs.

 And that’s just on the average weekend, during festivals or New Years Eve you can throw in crazy outfits, lots of singing and even more alcohol!

-All the bars in Reykjavík are located in and around the main shopping street; Laugavegur.
-None of them charge entry fees (unless there is a live band playing or something special going on).
-This means that you can casually stroll from one bar to another, changing your location if you don’t like a song in the bar you’re currently in (or if you're looking for love!).
+None of the bars charge entry fees (unless there is a live band playing or something special going on).
+This means that you can casually stroll from one bar to another, changing your location if you don’t like a song in the bar you’re currently in (or if you're looking for love!)

 It literally takes from about 10 seconds up to a minute to walk to the next bar (or maybe 10 minutes from the 2 bars that are the furthest apart).